gippeswyk-singers/gippeswyk-singers.github.io/choristers.md

 5. Gippeswyk Singers advises that photographs of events may be kept as records and possibly used in promotional material.

 Policy dated 23rd May 2018

-### COVID Policy

-Having followed government guidance scrupulously during the COVID pandemic, we are pleased to have returned to normal singing.

-We continue to monitor the situation and will follow best practice and government advice should it be necessary in the future.

-Gippeswyk Singers Committee<br>
-27th January 2023